 Advertisement

-If you have strained the muscle, even a mild strain, you know immediately because you feel pain.
-Use ice packs for the first 48 hours to help reduce inflammation.
-Wrap the pack in a towel, leave it on for 20 minutes, then remove it.
+Ice packs help reduce inflammation and are recommended for the first 48 hours.
+Leave the pack on for 20 minutes, then remove it.
 Leaving ice packs on for extended periods increases the risk of freeze burn to the skin and other soft tissue damage.
-This treatment can be done hourly if needed.
-Once the first 48-72 hours have passed, you can begin alternating cold and heat treatments.
+Cold treatment can be done hourly.
+Once the first 48-72 hours have passed, begin alternating cold and heat treatments.

 Support and Compression

 Back braces can play a significant role in managing QL back pain.
-The compression provided supports the lower back and abdominals reducing pain and improving mobility.
+The compression supports the lower back and abdominals, reducing pain and improving mobility.
 Choose a brace with a wide band and adjustable side straps to adjust the compression and ensure full support for the QL muscle.
-Using a back brace can be a game-changer in finding relief for quadratus lumborum pain relief.
+Using a back brace can be a game-changer in finding relief for lower back pain.

 I recommend the Professional's Choice Low Back Support Brace for chronic low back pain.
 It is pricey but well-made and will last for years.
 It radiates body heat back into the muscles, which helps relieve pain and improve mobility.
 Though the band is wide, it is comfortable and is fully adjustable to provide the right amount of compression.